-First, NSSF raises the specter of extraterritorial reach without acknowledging the "plainly legitimate sweep" of Section 58-35's authorization of claims arising from in-state transactions.
+First, NSSF raises the specter of extraterritorial reach without acknowledging the "plainly legitimate sweep" of Section 3930's authorization of claims arising from in-state transactions.
 Wash.
 State Grange, 552 U.S. at 449.
 Courts across the country can and do hear claims against gun companies, particularly gun dealers, arising from transactions that occurred in the forum state.
-See, e.g., Brady, 2022 WL 2987078, at \1-2, \17 (permitting claims to proceed against Walmart arising from company's sale of handgun in the forum state); Chiapperini v.
+See, e.g., Brady, 2022 WL 2987078, at \1-2, \17 (applying predicate exception and permitting claims to proceed against Walmart arising from company's sale of handgun in the forum state); Chiapperini v.
 Gander Mountain Co., Inc., 48 Misc.3d 865 (N.Y.
 Sup.
 Ct.
 Monroe Cnty.
-2014) (denying motion to dismiss claims arising from Gander Mountain's sale of guns in the forum state).
-Section 58-35 likewise reaches retail industry conduct that is likely to occur in-state.
-See N.J.
-Stat.
-Ann. §§ 2C:58-34 (defining "gun industry member" to include persons who sell gun-related products and requiring the exercise of reasonable controls in the sale of such products).
+2014) (applying predicate exception and denying motion to dismiss claims arising from Gander Mountain's sale of guns in the forum state).
+Section 3930 likewise reaches retail industry conduct that is likely to occur in-state.
+See 10 Del.
+C. § 3930(a)(1), (b), (c) (defining "firearm industry member" to include persons who sell firearm-related products, requiring the exercise of reasonable controls in the sale of such products, and prohibiting unreasonable conduct in the sale of such products that creates, maintains, or contributes to a public nuisance).

 Second, courts are capable of adjudicating claims against gun industry defendants whose allegedly wrongful conduct occurs out of state, while also protecting the due process rights of such defendants.
 NSSF does not contend that courts are ill-equipped to do so.
 In fact, courts can-and often do-enforce personal jurisdiction limits in cases against out-of-state gun industry members.
 Compare Crawford v.
 Jimenez Arms, Inc., No. 1916-CV17245, slip op. at \1-3 (Mo.
 Cir.
 Ct.
 Jackson Cnty.
 Feb.
 3, 2020) (denying out-of-state manufacturers' motion to dismiss for lack of personal jurisdiction where plaintiff alleged that manufacturer assisted a Missouri-based gun trafficker in establishing a gun trafficking ring in Missouri), with Williams v.
 Beemiller, Inc., 130 N.E.3d 833, 835 (N.Y.
 2019) (affirming dismissal of claims against Ohio gun dealer arising from shooting in New York due to lack of personal jurisdiction).
-Consistent with established precedent, courts hearing Section 58-35 claims will require a sufficient showing of personal jurisdiction over gun industry defendants.
-For instance, a New Jersey court considering the hypothetical Section 58-35 claim posited by NSSF against a Texasbased manufacturer and Arkansas-based dealer (NSSF Br. at 13) would undoubtedly consider whether such defendants have the requisite contacts with New Jersey to support personal jurisdiction.
+Consistent with established precedent, courts hearing Section 3930 claims will require a sufficient showing of personal jurisdiction over gun industry defendants.
+For instance, a Delaware court considering the hypothetical Section 3930 claim posited by NSSF against a Texas-based manufacturer and Arkansas-based dealer (NSSF Br. at 11) would undoubtedly consider whether such defendants have the requisite contacts with Delaware to support personal jurisdiction.

-More generally, where personal jurisdiction is present, it is not unusual for courts to adjudicate claims against gun industry companies arising from conduct that occurred partially or fully out of state but generated effects in state.
-See, e.g., Corporan, 2016 WL 3881341, at \1 (federal court in Kansas hearing claims arising from shooting in Kansas perpetrated with gun sold by defendant Wal-Mart in Missouri); Apolinar v.
-Polymer80, Inc., No. 21STCV29196, 2022 Cal.
-Super.
+More generally, where personal jurisdiction is present, it is not unusual for courts to adjudicate claims against gun industry companies arising from conduct that occurred partially or fully out of state, but generated effects in state.
+See, e.g., Corporan, 2016 WL 3881341, at \1 (federal court in Kansas hearing claims arising from shooting in Kansas perpetrated with gun sold by defendant Wal-Mart in Missouri).
+So, too, courts hearing future Section 3930 claims against out-of-state defendants will be capable of adjudicating such claims while protecting the due process rights of such defendants.